Camino de las Altas Cumbres: The work

 In April 1972 the Stone Turtle to the Condor section, 32 kilometres, was built.
 Between 1977 and 1979, the section between Condor and the Pampilla was constructed and in 1979-198, they skipped a stretch, working between Post and Post Pedernera Bustos.
 Between 1983 and 1987, the Pedernera Post to the Pampilla section was completed, 8.6 km in length with a carriageway width of 19.5 metres.

-Throughout this period the old suspension bridges road continued to be used and the town of Copina was the main supply center and shelter.
+Throughout this period the old Hanging Bridges Trail continued to be used and the town of Copina was the main supply center and shelter.

 At first the route was not paved so as to allow the ground to settle and stabilize the natural material.
 In 1987 it was decided to pave all the stages to reduce future maintenance costs and provide safety to motorists and trucks that were using this new route.

 Then it would be done the leg stand Bustos - Bosque and Bosque Alegre Alegre - Falda del Carmen.
 In 1993 he inaugurated the first full paving and Governor Ramon Mestre opened the stretch Bosque Alegre - Villa Carlos Paz.

 Under an agreement between the province of Cordoba and the national government, provided for the transfer of certain routes, touching the new road of approximately 126 km, be converted into a section of the National Route 20 (Argentina).

 For finalizing the Way of the high peaks, with the trace and the slopes required for heavy truck traffic and vehicle load, it is necessary to complete the last stage, which will connect with Highway Bosque Alegre Justiniano Allende Posse, linking the cities of Córdoba and Villa Carlos Paz.